 Appearance & Characteristics

-This dog also probably has the most standardized appearance of the three breeds, as well as being the most intermediate in appearance between a Bulldog and a Terrier.
+This dog also has probably the most standardized appearance of the three breeds and the most intermediate in appearance between a Bulldog and a Terrier.

 Breed basic characteristics